mpv-player/mpv/DOCS/man/options.rst

             an implementation detail, and can change from version to version.
             Currently, the device is kept even if the sample format changes, but the sample formats are convertible.
+            If video is still going on when there is still audio, trying to use gapless is also explicitly given up.

     .. note::